awsdocs/amazon-connect-admin-guide/doc_source/customer-voice-streams.md

 Customer audio start fragment number
 The number that identifies the Kinesis Video Streams fragment in which the customer audio stream started\.
 **JSONPath format: **$\.MediaStreams\.Customer\.Audio\.StartPosition

+Customer audio stop fragment number
+The number that identifies the Kinesis Video Streams fragment in which the customer audio stream stopped\.
+**JSONPath format: **$\.MediaStreams\.Customer\.Audio\.StopPosition

 For more information about Amazon Kinesis Video Streams fragments, see [Fragment](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_reader_Fragment.html) in the * Amazon Kinesis Video Streams Developer Guide*\.